 - an increase in refined products revenue of \$27.9 million.
 Transportation revenue was favorably impacted by the mid-year 2015 tariff rate increase of 4.6% and the mid-year 2016 increase which averaged approximately 2.0% across all of our markets.
-Shipments increased 2% in 2016 primarily associated with additional volumes from recent growth projects, including our Little Rock pipeline extension which commenced commercial operations in July 2016, and increased demand for gasoline and aviation fuel.
+Shipments increased 2% in 2016 primarily associated with additional volumes from growth projects, including our Little Rock pipeline extension which commenced commercial operations in July 2016, and increased demand for gasoline and aviation fuel.
 Additionally, revenue from storage services along our pipeline system increased due to new customer contracts; - an increase in crude oil revenue of \$13.7 million primarily due to higher average rates, as well as new storage contracts.
 Overall crude oil shipments declined and average rate per barrel increased due to fewer barrels moving on our lower-priced Houston distribution system tariff structure to their ultimate destination.
 Instead, customers utilized space available on our capacity lease for shipments from the BridgeTex pipeline; and - an increase in marine storage revenue of \$5.6 million primarily due to higher average rates from contract renewals and escalations.
 Total utilization decreased slightly due in part to timing of project work to convert tanks to crude oil service at our Galena Park, Texas terminal in 2016.

-Affiliate management fee revenue increased \$0.8 million primarily resulting from a one-time start-up fee received from Saddlehorn, which began operations in September 2016, partially offset by lower construction management fees received from our joint ventures and lower fees from Osage Pipe Line Company, LLC ("Osage") due to the transfer of our 50% membership interest in 2016.
+Affiliate management fee revenue increased \$0.8 million primarily resulting from a one-time start-up fee received from Saddlehorn, which began operations in September 2016, partially offset by lower construction management fees received from our joint ventures and lower fees from Osage due to the transfer of our 50% membership interest in 2016.

-Operating expenses increased \$3.9 million, resulting from:
+Operating expenses increased \$5.1 million, resulting from:

-- an increase in refined products expenses of \$3.3 million primarily resulting from rental costs related to a pipeline segment we began leasing in third quarter 2016 in connection with our Little Rock pipeline extension, higher asset retirements and higher environmental accruals, partially offset by lower asset integrity spending due to timing of tank maintenance work; - a decrease in crude oil expenses of \$0.7 million as lower power costs and more favorable product overages (which reduce operating expenses) were primarily offset by increased personnel costs related to incremental headcount to support the crude oil segment; and - an increase in marine storage expenses of \$3.2 million primarily attributable to higher asset integrity spending in the current year.
+- an increase in refined products expenses of \$4.1 million primarily resulting from rental costs for a pipeline segment we began leasing in third quarter 2016 in connection with our Little Rock pipeline, higher asset retirements and higher environmental accruals, partially offset by lower asset integrity spending due to timing of tank maintenance work; - a decrease in crude oil expenses of \$0.4 million as lower power costs and more favorable product overages (which reduce operating expenses) were primarily offset by increased personnel costs related to incremental headcount to support the crude oil segment; and - an increase in marine storage expenses of \$3.3 million primarily attributable to higher asset integrity spending in 2016.

-Product sales revenue resulted primarily from our butane blending activities, transmix fractionation and the sale of product gains from our operations.
-We utilize futures contracts to hedge against changes in the price of petroleum products we expect to sell in future periods, as well as to hedge against changes in the price of butane we expect to purchase.
-See Note 13 - Derivative Financial Instruments in Item 8.
-Financial Statements and Supplementary Data for a discussion of our hedging strategies and how our use of futures contracts impacts our product margin.
 Product margin decreased \$76.2 million primarily due to lower margins from our butane blending activities as a result of lower realized sales prices and higher losses on futures contracts recognized in 2016.
 See Other Items-Commodity Derivative Agreements-Impact of Commodity Derivatives on Results of Operations below for more information about our futures contracts.

-Earnings of non-controlled entities increased \$12.2 million primarily attributable to increased earnings from BridgeTex due to higher shipments in 2016, as well as earnings from Saddlehorn, which began operating during third quarter 2016, and higher earnings from Double Eagle.
+Earnings of non-controlled entities increased \$12.2 million primarily attributable to increased earnings from BridgeTex due to higher shipments in 2016, as well as earnings from Saddlehorn, which began operating during third quarter 2016, and higher earnings from Double Eagle Pipeline LLC ("Double Eagle").

-Depreciation and amortization expense increased \$11.3 million in 2016 primarily due to recent expansion capital expenditures.
+Depreciation and amortization expense increased \$11.3 million in 2016 primarily due to expansion capital expenditures.

-G&A expense decreased \$3.5 million between periods primarily due to lower equity-based incentive compensation and lower employee bonus accruals.
+G&A expense decreased \$2.7 million between periods primarily due to lower equity-based incentive compensation and lower employee bonus accruals.

-Interest expense, net of interest income and interest capitalized, increased \$22.2 million in 2016 primarily due to higher outstanding debt, partially offset by higher capitalized interest.
+Interest expense, net of interest income and interest capitalized, increased \$22.2 million in 2016 primarily due to higher outstanding debt and higher average interest rates on our debt, partially offset by higher capitalized interest.
 Our average outstanding debt increased from \$3.3 billion in 2015 to \$3.9 billion in 2016 primarily due to borrowings for expansion capital expenditures.
-In addition, our weighted-average interest rate of 4.9% in 2016 was higher than the 4.7% rate incurred in 2015.
+Our weighted-average interest rate of 4.9% in 2016 was higher than the 4.7% rate incurred in 2015.